greenpau/caddy-auth-portal/assets/docs/pages/80-backend-oauth2.md

 Next, review [Okta OpenID Connect and OAuth 2.0 API - Get Started](https://developer.okta.com/docs/reference/api/oidc/#get-started).

-The Caddyfile snipper for Okta OAuth 2.0 backend is as follows:
+The Caddyfile snipper for Okta OAuth 2.0 backend is as follows.

+Based on the below configuration, Okta endpoint is `/auth/oauth2/okta`.
+If a user browses to the endpoint, the user will be redirected to Okta.

 ```
 127.0.0.1, localhost {